 Find out more about Bob Atkinson

-I have a package holiday booked to Tunisia travelling in the next few days.
+I have a package holiday booked to Tunisia in 2017.
 Can I change or cancel my booking?

 Can I claim for any losses from an insurer?

-What if I continue to travel regardless of the advice?
+What if I travel to parts of Tunisia against the advice?

 If you decide to go to areas the FCO advises against visiting, any travel insurance cover you have will no longer be valid (unless you have taken out very specific insurance).

 Please note: This is an updated version of a previously-published article.
 All facts were correct at the time of the most recent update (December 1, 2016).